imran95patel/imran95patel/README.md

 ###

-<p align="left">My name is Imran and I'm a Frontend Developer from Pune Maharashtra</p>
+<p align="left">My name is Imran and I'm a Frontend & Backend Developer from Pune Maharashtra</p>

 ###